jdbeutel/ics612-babyfs/README.md

 is b..3b where b >= 2, e.g., 2..6.

-Each node in a tree is one block (1024 bytes), and starts with `header` (7 bytes).
-Index nodes contain up to 78 `key_ptr` structures (13 bytes), so the boundary is 26..78, although the tree operations can be tested with the minimal boundary, 2..6.
+Each node in a tree is one block (1024 bytes), and starts with `header` (16 bytes).
+Index nodes can contain up to 63 `key_ptr` structures (16 bytes), so the boundary is 20..60, although the tree operations can be tested with the minimal boundary, 2..6.
 The keys are kept sorted in the index, and the pointer is the block number of the node containing that key (or the next larger key that exists in the tree).
 The lower bounds doesn't apply to a root node, which is never fixed.

+The maximum depth of the index nodes is 5, based on the lower bounds (20^5 = 3,200,000), providing a key for each block (maximum 2^21 = 2,097,152).
+(I'm not sure if the upper bounds is sufficent for this, but if so, then the maximum depth will be 4, 60^4 = 12,960,000.)
+This provides enough keys for the extent tree in the degenerate case of all tree nodes and 1-block files, and more than enough for the file system tree to hold up to 10,000 files and directories.

-Leaf nodes contain 1..78 `item` structures (13 bytes) stacked after the `header`, paired with variable sized metadata for the item, stacked from the end of the block inward (growing toward the item structures).
+Leaf nodes contain 1..63 `item` structures (16 bytes) stacked after the `header`, paired with variable sized metadata for each item, stacked from the end of the block inward (growing toward the item structures).
 An item contains its key and the size and offset of its metadata within the block (in bytes, if any).